VENOM: Dangerously venomous, seek emergency assistance if bitten.

-Growing to 2m (Avg 1.5m)
+SIZE: Growing to 2m (Avg 1.5m).

-SEE ALSO: EASTERN SMALL EYED SNAKE
+SIMILAR LOOKING SPECIES: EASTERN SMALL EYED SNAKE

 It’s important to realise that many species of snake can vary in colour, pattern and size.
 This often makes it very hard to make a positive identification of the snake.
 You should always assume that a snake is highly venomous, keep your family and pets at a safe distance and call a Gold Coast snake catcher.